igeorge0902/Gateway/dalogin/README.md

 > mvn dependency:copy-dependencies -Dmaven.test.skip=true compile

-- Run the dB scripts to create the dB schema necessary to operate.
+- Create your schema first if neccessary, the run the dB scripts to create the dB schema necessary to operate.
 - Create the dB user for the application
-- Check the web.xml if the configuration is correct, and every class is defined correctly
+- Check the web.xml if the configuration for the dB connection is correct, and every class is defined correctly
-- place the hibernate-configuration-3.0.dtd file, found in dalogin (Gateway/dalogin/src/main/resources/) or API branch (Gateway/API/src/main/java/) of the project, to the configuration folder, which is the TOMCAT_BASE/bin or your GLASSFISH_DOMAIN/config, or alternatively you can obtain one from the internet and use it with the default configuration that needs web access.
+- place the hibernate-configuration-3.0.dtd file, found in dalogin (Gateway/dalogin/src/main/resources/) or API branch (Gateway/API/src/main/java/) of the project, to the configuration folder, which is the TOMCAT_BASE/bin or your GLASSFISH_DOMAIN/config, or alternatively you can obtain one from the internet, if you use local dtd access in your hibernate.cfg.xml.
 Please refer to the Hibernate configuration!
 - Listeners are initialized with annotations, but you can change it back to use them directly using the web.xml (Please refer to the Java Http Servlet documentation for it)
-- Place the required log configuration file into the right class folder, and configure it for your needs!
+- Place the required log configuration files into the right class folder, and configure it for your needs, if neccessary!
+This will be changed to be taken care of by the deployment.
-- Insert initial vouchers with activation flags set into the voucher_states table, if you want to have registration, or just put a username and a hashed password (with the same hashing algorithm that you selected in your client apps - if you had made any changes to the code base) into the logins table.
+- Insert initial vouchers, with activation flags set, into the voucher_states table, if you want to have registration, or just put a username and a hashed password (with the same hashing algorithm that you selected in your client apps - if you had made any changes to the code base) into the logins table.
-- Registration workflow is implemented with or without voucher activation, but servlets must be configured in the web.xml!
+- Registration workflow is implemented with or without voucher and activation, but servlets and URI paths must be configured in the web.xml as to which one to use!
-- Unique username and email checking is not implemented yet fully, but the supplied API will perform the check
+- Unique username and email checking is done by the underlying dB, and the supplied API will perform the check, only, without enforcement.
-- The servlet context also makes it available to check the active users with a designated API call  (There is one supplied I have used that will make good use of on GlassFish where there is no detaild active sessions list apart from Tomcat)
+- The servlet context also makes it available to check the active users with a designated API call.
+You can found it in the [simple-service-webapp](https://github.com/igeorge0902/Gateway/tree/update/simple-service-webapp)
-- Remove the three unnecessary request overloads from the iOS app ("isCachable").
+- Remove the three unnecessary request overloads from the iOS app ("isCachable"), if needed.

 After you have built and deployed all parts (web app, iOS) of the service, you have to be able to access the site and use the system.
 Start registration process and the login through WWW (mobile, too), native iOS and iOS webview from the app.